iAutoparkCars/StaffPickVideos/README.md

 	[Designs 1 and 2.pdf](https://github.com/iAutoparkCars/ETFQuery/files/1502668/Designs.1.and.2.pdf)

 * 1st iteration Task Backlog
-	0. Needed proof of concept (proof that the design could implemented with existing API)

 	1. created my Vimeo app/client
 	2. Used Vimeo library to generate auth token
 	3. Learned how to authenticate and make GET requests with Vimeo's library because it used Retrofit